 Ski holidays in February offer the best skiing conditions of the entire winter season.
 However, this does not mean that skiing in February is the answer for everyone.
-Here we look at the benefits of choosing a February ski holiday but also some other factors to keep in mind when making your plans.
+We look at the benefits of choosing a February ski holiday and also other factors to keep in mind when making your plans.

 By the start of February, Alpine ski resorts have been open for at least 6 weeks.
 This has allowed time for the large snowfalls of the deep winter months to lay a great snow base, both on and off the piste.
 Even in a non-vintage snow season, the snow cannons have also had enough time to create a decent base using artificial snow during the colder months.

-Nobody can ever guarantee the weather in the mountains but ski holidays in February are most likely to give you the ideal compromise between snowy cold weather and some warm, sunny days.
-You have the best chance of avoiding the bitterly cold and stormy weather you could expect earlier in the season, but are also more likely to avoid the extreme warmth that turns the snow to slush later in the season.
-In February, the temperatures tend to allow skiing in great conditions all day.
-The days are also starting to get longer, giving you an extra hour of light - ideal for more skiing or enjoying some apres ski as the sun starts to set.
+Nobody can ever guarantee the weather in the mountains but ski holidays in February are most likely to give you the ideal compromise between snowy, cold weather and warm, sunny days.
+You have the best chance of avoiding the bitterly cold and stormy weather you could expect earlier in the season, but are also more likely to avoid the extreme warmth that turns the snow to slush after lunch (as you get in April).
+In February, the temperatures allow for skiing in great conditions all day long.
+As the daylight hours extend in February the lifts stay open for longer and you can also enjoy the apres ski scene as the sun starts to set.

-Families with school aged children are limited to skiing early in the season at Christmas or New Year, late in the season at Easter, or in the middle at half-term.
-Due to the ideal snow and weather conditions, February half-term is the most popular option.
-This high demand does make February half-term the most expensive week of the season to ski and also causes resorts to be very busy.
-If you can be flexible on your choice of week then half-term is certainly worth avoiding.
+Families with school aged children are limited to skiing early in the season at Christmas or New Year, late in the season at Easter, or in the middle of the season for half-term.
+Due to the ideal snow and weather conditions, the February half-term is the most popular option.
+This high demand does make February half-term the most expensive week of the season to ski.
+Therefore, if you can be at all flexible on your choice of week half-term is certainly worth avoiding.

-In France, the half-term holidays work a little differently in that the country is split into 3 zones with each having two weeks, covering a total period of four weeks from early-mid February to early-mid March.
+In France, the half-term holidays work a little differently in that the country is split into 3 zones (with each having two weeks) with the holidays covering a total period of four weeks from early-mid February to early-mid March.
 These holidays have quite an impact on how busy the French resorts are throughout this time of year.
-The whole of this period would be classed as peak season in terms of hotel rates.
+The whole of this 4 week period would be classed as peak season in terms of hotel rates.

-In general, Austria, Switzerland and Italy do not suffer from half-term crowds quite as much as France.
+In general, Austria, Switzerland and Italy do not suffer from half-term ski crowds quite as much as in the French Alps.
 However, Fasching (carnival) week in Austria is very busy with hotels booking out well in advance.
-Italy though is a great option to choose as a February ski holiday destination as there are no Italian school holidays in this month.
+Italy is a great option to choose for a February ski holiday destination as there are no Italian school holidays in this month.
 The hotels charge very reasonable rates and are not as booked up as hotels in other alpine countries for the mid February period.

 Traditional resorts with great skiing in February: